Context Adaptive Cooperation: Abstract

 \section{Abstract}

-As shown by Reliable Broadcast and Consensus, cooperation among a set of independent computing entities (sequential processes) is a central issue in distributed computing.
-Considering $n$-process asynchronous message-passing systems where some processes can be Byzantine, this paper introduces a new cooperation abstraction denoted Context-Adaptive Cooperation (\CAC).
-While Reliable Broadcast is a one-to-$n$ cooperation abstraction and Consensus is an $n$-to-$n$ cooperation abstraction, \CAC is a $d$-to-$n$ cooperation abstraction where the parameter $d$ ($1\leq d\leq n$) depends on the run and remains unknown to the processes.
-Moreover, the correct processes accept the same set of $\ell$ pairs $\langle v,i\rangle$ ($v$ is the value proposed by $p_i$) from the $d$ proposer processes, where $1 \leq \ell \leq d$ and, as $d$, $\ell$ remains unknown to the processes (except in specific cases).
-Those $\ell$ values are accepted one at a time in different orders at each process.
-Furthermore, \CAC provides the processes with an imperfect oracle that gives information about the values that they may accept in the future.
-In a very interesting way, the \CAC abstraction is particularly efficient in favorable circumstances.
-To illustrate its practical use, the paper describes in detail two applications that benefit from the abstraction: a fast consensus implementation under low contention (named Cascading Consensus), and a novel naming problem.
+As shown by Reliable Broadcast and Consensus, cooperation among a set of independent computing entities (sequential processes) is crucial in fault-tolerant distributed computing.
+Considering $n$-process asynchronous message-passing systems where some processes may be Byzantine, this paper introduces a novel cooperation abstraction, Contention-Aware Cooperation (CAC).
+While Reliable Broadcast is a one-to-$n$ cooperation abstraction and Consensus is an $n$-to-$n$ cooperation abstraction, CAC is a $d$-to-$n$ cooperation abstraction where $d$ ($1 \leq d \leq n$) varies with each run and remains unknown to the processes.
+Correct processes accept the same set of $\ell$ pairs $\langle v,i \rangle$ ($v$ is the value proposed by $p_i$) from the $d$ proposer processes, where $1 \leq \ell \leq d$ and (as $d$) $\ell$ remains unknown to the processes (except in specific cases).
+Those $\ell$ values are accepted one at a time, potentially in different orders at each process.
+In addition, CAC provides each process with an imperfect oracle that provides insights into the values that they may accept in the future.
+Interestingly, the CAC abstraction is particularly efficient in favorable circumstances, when the oracle becomes accurate, which processes can detect.
+To illustrate its practical utility, the paper details two applications leveraging CAC: a fast consensus implementation optimized for low contention (named Cascading Consensus), and a novel naming problem that can be solved under full asynchrony.
+All algorithms presented require signatures.

 \mg{Attention !
 Version avec commentaires.
-NE PAS ENLEVER CE COMMENTAIRE !}
+NE PAS ENLEVER CE COMMENTAIRE ! }